Spanish Wikipedia: Political bias

 The Spanish Wikipedia has been criticized for offering a whitewashed coverage of left-wing politician Cristina Kirchner while presenting a negative portrayal of her center-right opponent Mauricio Macri.
 A May 2020 article in La Nación emphasized that, even though Argentine newspaper Clarín had published an article six months prior (November 2019) highlighting these political biases and their objectionable nature, the Spanish Wikipedia had not corrected the reported problems, despite stating that incorrect information "is quickly corrected".

 In March 2021, Argentine historian Luis Alberto Romero es] criticized the Wikimedia Argentina chapter in Clarín.
 He stated that hundreds of articles on the history of Argentina were manipulated "with the classic taste of the K narrative" in the Spanish Wikipedia.
 He blamed those on the top of the Spanish Wikipedia hierarchy, who can "accept or reject the collaborations" and who "since 2009 are crowded by a group of Kirschnerist militants".

 In June 2022, Venezuelan newspaper El Nacional observed that the Spanish Wikipedia describes the United Socialist Party of Venezuela as "a political party with socialist, anticapitalist, antiimperialist and internationalist ideology, which takes as its principles Simon Bolivar's work, scientific socialism, Christianism and liberation theology."
 The newspaper also noted that the Spanish Wikipedia article omitted that the party's goal has been to turn into the only existing political organization in Venezuela.

 In July 2022, Infobae writer Claudia Peiró criticized the Spanish Wikipedia for using euphemisms to describe Cuba's political system to avoid a clear characterization as a dictatorship.
 Peiró also ridiculed the Spanish Wikipedia for claiming that Cuba is "similar to other states with parliamentary forms of government" and that its National Assembly "consists of representatives that are elected by universal, free, direct and secret vote" by Cubans every five years.

 In September 2022, a manifesto signed by Juan Carlos Girauta, Álvaro Vargas Llosa, Cayetana Álvarez de Toledo, Joaquín Leguina, Albert Rivera, Daniel Lacalle, Lucía Etxebarría, Félix de Azúa, Francisco Sosa Wagner, Cristina Ayala, Miriam Tey and Toni Cantó among others was published denouncing political bias on the Spanish Wikipedia.
 They also denounced that the Spanish Wikipedia refuses to correct false claims that are damaging to living persons, especially those critical of the left.

 Conversely, in the view of Florencia Claes, the president of Spain's Wikimedia chapter, "the Spanish Wikipedia is markedly right-wing".

+For a significant part of Catalan public opinion, the Spanish-language Wikipedia is a bastion of Francoist ideology.